lambertchu/personal_website/content/jobs/Goldman Sachs/index.md

 url: https://www.goldmansachs.com
 ---

-- Designed and implemented a more efficient reporting system for the firm’s prime brokerage business.
+- Helped develop internal reporting system using Slang and SecDB.
+Reported results to panel of managing directors at the end of the internship.
-- Presented completed system to Managing Directors of the firm.
+- Received full-time job offers in technology and investment banking strats (quant).